-- . they carry members of the public who have expectations of a safe journey; - . they are on the road for longer hours than most drivers; and - . they may have to assist disabled passengers and handle luggage.
+. they carry members of the public who have expectations of a safe journey;

+- . they are on the road for longer hours than most drivers; and - . they may have to assist disabled passengers and handle luggage.

-Sevenoaks District Council supports the widely held view that Group 2 medical standards should also be applied by local authorities to HC/PH drivers.
+Sevenoaks District Council supports the widely held view that Group 2 medical standards should also be applied by local authorities to HC/PHV drivers.

-All applicants will be required to obtain a Group 2 medical standards certificate signed by Sevenoaks District Council's appointed surgery.
+All applicants will be required to obtain a Group 2 medical standards certificate signed by a GP.